 Be thorough while checking job postings as some could be multi-function jobs and may include other roles like receptionist and/or office administrator and clerical duties.
 If this isn’t for you and you’d rather only focus on bookkeeping, look for firms where the openings line up with your expectations.

-If you’d like to run your own bookkeeping firm, it’s advisable to get some business and entrepreneurial knowledge to mesh with your certificate in bookkeeping.
+If you would like to run your own bookkeeping firm, it’s advisable to get some business and entrepreneurial knowledge to mesh with a professional bookkeeping certification or accounting program.
 Running a business is very different from working for someone else, as being an entrepreneur requires you to look at every aspect of your business.
 But don`t worry there`s always help if you need it.

 Look for a good mentor to guide you along the way, someone who understands your situation and wants to see the next generation of bookkeepers succeed in their businesses.
 You can even join your local chamber of commerce or other business-oriented groups to network with other business owners.
 While you may be able to find clients here but that shouldn’t be your focus.
 The goal is to learn from others; how did they begin; what were the challenges they faced; how did they get around those challenges and so on.
 Find like-minded people, other bookkeepers who have been running a successful business for years.
 Being a part of an association like the Canadian Bookkeepers Association might be helpful.